 Digital certificate awarded to those screened at the awards ceremony.

 Films ideally should be no longer than twenty minutes for extended narrative based shorts.
-Do be warned though, usually the shorter the film the better.
-Our audiences are used to shorter films and it would have to be something exceptional to keep an audiences’ attention if a long short.
 There is no set minimum length and we have shown shorts under a minute.

 Foreign language entries must contain English subtitles.

-The filmmaker gives permission for Short Com to use images and footage of their film for the purposes of promoting Short Com events.
+The filmmaker gives permission for Short Com to use images and footage of their film for the purposes of promoting Short Com events and marketing materials.

 Submitting your film to Short Com does not mean your film will be selected for screening at Short Com events.
 Only selected films are screened in the Short Com programme.

 A final disclaimer.
 Filmmakers are responsible for any copyrighted material and licencing rights of music within their film.
 Short Com cannot be held responsible for the promotion and distribution of materials that contain footage or music that does not have the required legal permissions.